nxrighthere/ENet-CSharp/README.md

 `Address.SetHost(string hostName)` set host name or an IP address (IPv4/IPv6).
 Returns 0	on success or < 0 on failure.

-`Address.GetIP()` returns the printable form of the IP address.
+`Address.GetIP()` returns a printable form of the IP address.

-`Address.GetName()` returns the name.
+`Address.GetName()` returns a name.
 Attempts to do a reverse lookup of the host.

 #### Event
 Contains a marshalled structure from the unmanaged side with the event type, managed pointer to the peer, channel ID, user-supplied data, and managed pointer to the packet.

-`Event.Type` returns the type of the event.
+`Event.Type` returns a type of the event.

-`Event.Peer` returns the peer that generated a connect, disconnect, receive, or timeout event.
+`Event.Peer` returns a peer that generated a connect, disconnect, receive, or timeout event.

-`Event.ChannelID` returns the channel on the peer that generated the event, if appropriate.
+`Event.ChannelID` returns a channel ID on the peer that generated the event, if appropriate.

-`Event.Data` returns the user-supplied data, if appropriate.
+`Event.Data` returns a user-supplied data, if appropriate.

-`Event.Packet` returns the packet associated with the event, if appropriate.
+`Event.Packet` returns a packet associated with the event, if appropriate.

 #### Packet
 Contains a managed pointer to the packet.

 `Packet.Dispose()` destroys the packet.

-`Packet.IsSet` returns the state of the managed pointer.
+`Packet.IsSet` returns a state of the managed pointer.

-`Packet.Length` returns the length of payload in the packet.
+`Packet.Length` returns a length of payload in the packet.

 `Packet.Create(byte[] data, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
 The length and flags parameters are optional.
 Multiple flags can be specified at once.